moriahsimpson/moriahsimpson.github.io/README.md

-# Coding your own bots on Discord
+# Coding your own Discord bot

 ## Creating the Bot
-- Make a Discord account, then visit https://discordapp.com/developers/applications/me
+- Make a Discord account, then click [this link](https://discordapp.com/developers/applications/me)
 - From this area, start a new app
-- Name it something short and memorable, add a description if you like.
+- Name it something short and memorable, add a description if you like
 - Check the "Create a Bot User" box

 ## Adding it to your server